gavollink/cleanpath/README.md

     /home/you/bin:/usr/bin:/usr/sbin:/usr/local/bin
 ```

-- cleanpath -P will check each component in the PATH environment variable to
+- cleanpath -P will check each token in the PATH environment variable to
 verify it actually exists on the system.
 - cleanpath -b puts the command line parameters before the PATH environment
 variable in the output.

+## Build...

+Should work on any UNIX, though MacOS and Linux have been tested
+(check [bottom](#compile-on-unix) of this README for more details).

+cc -o cleanpath cleanpath.c

+or

+gcc -Wall -o cleanpath cleanpath.c

 ## Non-obvious features

-- cleanpath always removes dupliates from the combined string.
+- cleanpath always removes dupliates from the combined output.
-- cleanpath always removes dupliate delimiters from the string.
+- cleanpath always removes dupliate delimiters from the output.
-- cleanpath removes delimiters from the beginning or end of the out.
+- cleanpath removes delimiters from the beginning and end of the output.

 ## Using With Other Environment Variables